tom-wolfe/brewdown/src/example/example.md

 ***Zombies.*** 100 XP total if they kill the zombies.

 ### 9. Herbalist's Shop
-"""description
-# Description
+> # Description
-This ruined shop is cluttered with sagging storage shelves and broken furniture.
+> This ruined shop is cluttered with sagging storage shelves and broken furniture.
 Shards of glass and pieces of pottery glint in the weeds and rubble next to rotted books an casks.
-"""

 #### Notes
 * **Books.** All rotted and unreadable.